Skip to content

 LinuxFully supportedTested on Ubuntu, Debian

-Can I use CodeTeleport with Cursor, Windsurf, or other AI coding tools?
+Can I use CodeTeleport with other AI coding tools?

-Section titled “Can I use CodeTeleport with Cursor, Windsurf, or other AI coding tools?”
+Section titled “Can I use CodeTeleport with other AI coding tools?”

-Not yet — CodeTeleport currently supports Claude Code only.
-The MCP server follows the standard Model Context Protocol, so it may work with other MCP-compatible agents.
-We plan to add official support for more tools in the future.
+Those three are the officially supported agents.
+The MCP server also follows the standard Model Context Protocol, so it may work with other MCP-compatible agents, though only the three above are officially supported.
 See MCP Setup for details.

 • In transit: Yes — all API calls and uploads use HTTPS (TLS 1.2+)